OPEC, US oil firms expect subdued shale rebound even as crude prices rise

 While shale companies have added more rigs in recent weeks, a tepid demand recovery and investor pressure to reduce debt has kept them from rushing to complete new wells.

-The chief executive of shale producer Pioneer Natural Resources Co, Scott Sheffield, recently said he expects small companies to increase output but in the aggregate U.S. output will remain flat to 1per cent higher even at US$60 per barrel.
+The chief executive of shale producer Pioneer Natural Resources, Scott Sheffield, recently said he expects small companies to increase output but in the aggregate US output will remain flat to 1 per cent higher even at US$60 per barrel.

 PRODUCTION FREEZE